EXPLAINER: Why is the military taking control in Myanmar?

-JAKARTA, Indonesia (AP) — Myanmar’s military has taken control of the country under a one-year state of emergency and reports say State Counsellor Aung San Suu Kyi and other government leaders have been detained.
+JAKARTA, Indonesia (AP) — Myanmar’s military has staged a coup, detained leader Aung San Suu Kyi and other senior politicians and taken control of the country under a one-year state of emergency.
 Here are some possible reasons why the military has taken over now:

 THE CONSTITUTION

 The announcement on military-owned Myawaddy TV cited Article 417 of the country’s constitution, which allows the military to take over in times of emergency.
-The announcer said the coronavirus crisis and the government’s failure to postpone November elections were reasons for the emergency.
+The announcer said the coronavirus crisis and the government’s failure to postpone November elections during the pandemic were reasons for the emergency.

 The military drafted the constitution in 2008 and retains power under the charter at the expense of democratic, civilian rule.
 Human Rights Watch has described the clause as a “coup mechanism in waiting.”